sso66/eagletonlabs-browserify-node-js/src/data_io/stream/README.md

 >
 > This section covers using the `Stream` module to create streams as well as to read and write data from them

+**Purpose**
-> The purpose of streams is to provide a common mechanism to transfer data
-> from one location to another.
-They also expose events such as `data` when
+> The purpose of streams is to provide a common mechanism to transfer data from one location to another.

-> data is available to be read, `error` when error occurs, and so forth so
+> They also expose events such as `data` when data is available to be read, `error` when error occurs, and so forth so
-> that you can register listeners (handlers) to handle the data when it
-> becomes availabile in a stream or is ready to be written to.
+> that you can register listeners (handlers) to handle the data when it becomes availabile in a stream or is ready to be written to.
 >
 > Streams are commonly used for HTTP data and files.
 You can open a file as
 > readable stream or access the data from HTTP (Websocket) requests as